By Ed Fincher

 “That’s one way to do it,” Mitchem agreed.
 “The other way is to go after the federal tax credit funds, and that means writing a loan application or a grant application.
+But on the other hand, finding 5000 loan no credit check and procuring one can be as easy as it can get, in this day and age of technology.
 We ought to go down both paths at the same time and pick whichever one works best and we ought to do it immediately, and get packages submitted by the end of the year.”

 Fisher asked if Whittington would be the one to write the grant application, and Mitchem clarified that both he and Whittington would be available to assist the TTC, but would not do the work for them.